Question 1: Define vital capacity. What is its significance?

-Question 14.
-What is Tidal volume?
+Question 14: What is Tidal volume?
 Find out the Tidal volume (approximate value) for a healthy human in an hour.

-Answer: Tidal Volume (TV): Volume of air inspired or expired during a normal respiration.
-It is approx. 500 ml., i.e., a healthy man can inspire or expire approximately 6000 to 8000 ml of air per minute (12X500=6000).
+Answer: Tidal Volume (TV): The volume of air inspired or expired during a normal respiration is called Tidal Volume.
+It is approximately 500 ml in a healthy man.
+This means that a healthy adult can inspire or expire about 6 to 8 litre of air per minute.

 Hence, Tidal Volume in 1 hour = 500 ml × 12 × 60 minute = 360000 ml = 360 litre